-Determining relevant web-based information for dissemination can be erroneously assumed to be trivial.
-Lessons from this study shows that an iterative, adaptive and collaborative field research methodology with early involvement of end-users provides a great determinant of what available web data may be deemed relevant to rural communities.
-Stakeholders indicated that adoption of these systems by the end-users can rely heavily on this and as such, as learnt from this study, should be considered a top priority.
+Determining relevant information for dissemination can be erroneously assumed to be trivial.
+Lessons from this study shows that an iterative, adaptive and collaborative field research methodology with early involvement of end-users provides a great determinant of what information may be deemed relevant to rural communities.
+Stakeholders indicated that adoption of these systems by the endusers can rely heavily on this and as such, as learnt from this study, should be considered a top priority.